opensvc/docs.opensvc.com/source/collector.forms.rst

   The form-wide unique identifier of this input.
 Other inputs can refer to this identifier when defining constraints or triggers as ``#this_id``.

 * :keyword:`Label`

   The label displayed next to the input in form edition mode.

 * :keyword:`DisplayModeLabel`

   The label displayed next to the input in form display mode.

+* :keyword:`DisplayInDigest`

+  If set to Yes, the input value is displayed in digest display mode.
+This mode is used to present nodes or services customizations.
+Default is No.

 * :keyword:`LabelCss`

   The name of the css class to use to decorate the :keyword:`Label` and :keyword:`DisplayModeLabel` in the form edition and display modes.
 The pointed class usually set a 16x16 icon on the left side.

 * :keyword:`Help`

   A help message displayed as a html title.
 It appears on hover over the question mark besides the input element.

 * :keyword:`Candidates`

   A list of candidate values used as OPTION html elements of the input SELECT html element.

 * :keyword:`Type`